drupol/master-thesis/src/thesis/2-reproducibility.typ

 research and development are not merely aspirational goals but operational norms.

-In fine, this chapter serve as both a foundation and a bridge.
+In fine, this chapter serves as both a foundation and a bridge.
 It offers a comprehensive understanding of reproducibility that is critical for appreciating the significance of the solutions and methodologies discussed in the chapters that follow.
 It is within this framework that we continue our quest to demystify